-"Monsanto is committed to effectively isolate the trials from any conventional maize growing in the environment surrounding the trial site" (C-page 6, D-page 6)
+"Monsanto is committed to effectively isolate the trials from any conventional maize growing in the environment surrounding the trial site" (page 6)

-We know that: 1) Maize is an outbreeding species that produces very large amounts of pollen and 2) Measurement of pollination distances for maize follow a leptokurtic distribution pattern, i.e., cross-pollination rapidly declines as the distance from the donor field increases.26 A very comprehensive study on cross-pollination of maize has shown that:
+We know that: 1) Maize is an outbreeding species that produces very large amounts of pollen and 2) Measurement of pollination distances for maize follow a leptokurtic distribution pattern, i.e., cross-pollination rapidly declines as the distance from the donor field increases.33 A very comprehensive study on cross-pollination of maize has shown that:

 - 1. Cross-pollination between two fields of maize at 200m occurs at levels greater than 0.1%; - 2.
-For one of the three years in the study, cross-pollination of 2.47% was recorded at 200m from the source; and - a three-year mean of 1.19% cross pollination, over 11 times more than 0.1%, suggests that cross-pollination above 0.1% is a typical rather than an exceptional occurrence.^{27,28}
+For one of the three years in the study, cross-pollination of 2.47% was recorded at 200m from the source; and

+3. a three-year mean of 1.19% cross pollination, over 11 times more than 0.1%, suggests that cross-pollination above 0.1% is a typical rather than an exceptional occurrence.
+34,35

 Recently conducted research by the University of Exeter applied a new method for predicting the potential for cross-pollination, which takes account of wind speed and direction.
-The findings showed huge variation in the degree of cross-pollination between GM and non-GM crops of maize, oilseed rape, rice and sugar beet.29 The levels vary depending on whether the GM field is upwind or downwind of the non-GM field.
+The findings showed huge variation in the degree of cross-pollination between GM and non-GM crops of maize, oilseed rape, rice and sugar beet.36 The levels vary depending on whether the GM field is upwind or downwind of the non-GM field.
 Current guidelines relating to field-to-field distances do not take into account this variation.
-If the GM field in a trial is downwind of the non-GM field, the trial will underestimate the potential for cross-pollination.29
+If the GM field in a trial is downwind of the non-GM field, the trial will underestimate the potential for cross-pollination.36

 The likelihood that even the strictest isolation distances will completely eliminate cross-pollination is very low.
-Studies on canola pollen flow have found seeds up to 3km away even though most falls within 100m from the source.30 Wind currents can also hinder the effectiveness of this strategy with pollen transported to high altitudes by wind and being deposited on fields long distances away from the source without being challenged by the height of pollen barriers (such as trees).^{31,32}
+Studies on canola pollen flow have found seeds up to 3km away even though most falls within 100m from the source.37 Wind currents can also hinder the effectiveness of this strategy with pollen transported to high altitudes by wind and being deposited on fields long distances away from the source without being challenged by the height of pollen barriers (such as trees).^{38,39}

 Seed flow is a more complicated issue because seeds can have a dormancy of years, allowing their continual movement by vectors such as animals and human activity.
-Contaminated harvesting equipment and transport vehicles quickly transgress spatial barriers, undermining the ability of most landscapes to harbor effective zones.32
+Contaminated harvesting equipment and transport vehicles quickly transgress spatial barriers, undermining the ability of most landscapes to harbor effective zones.39

 In order to ensure isolation of new traits, robust measures have to be applied to prevent pollen mediated gene flow.
 Monsanto has not supplied any details of isolation distances or the proposed measures that it is "committed to" for effective isolation.
 There is no detail in the Monsanto application of the period for which fields will be monitored for volunteer growth and whose responsibility this is.
+Monsanto claim that pollen remain viable for about two hours17 after atmospheric exposure.
+Other studies cite survival periods of up to 24 hours with cool temperatures and high humidity favouring longevity.40